DevCharly/eclipse-icon-enlarger/README.md

     java -jar eclipse-icon-enlarger.jar -b c:\eclipse -o c:\Temp\eclipse_qhd
-     -b,--baseDir <arg>         This is the base directory where we'll parse jars/zips -o,--outputDir <arg>       This is the base directory where we'll place output -z,--resizeFactor <arg>    This is the resize factor.
+     -b,--baseDir <arg>         This is the base directory where we'll parse jars/zips -o,--outputDir <arg>       This is the base directory where we'll place output -i,--imageIncludes <arg>   Comma-separated list of image files (wildcard patterns) that are included.
+Default is all.
+     -e,--imageExcludes <arg>   Comma-separated list of image files (wildcard patterns) that are excluded.
+Default is none.
+     -z,--resizeFactor <arg>    This is the resize factor.
 Default is 2.
      -p,--parallelThreads <arg> Number of parallel threads.
 Default is available CPU cores.
      -g,--saveGifInPngFormat    Save .gif files in PNG format for much better quality.